Noble Reincarnation: Anime

 An anime television series adaptation was announced during the "GA Fes 2025" livestream event on January 4, 2025.
-The series is produced by CompTown in cooperation with Jumondou and directed by Michio Fukuda, with Toshiaki Satō handling series composition, Takashi Kawashima and Ayumi Nishihata designing the characters, and Takafumi Wada composing the music.
-It is set to premiere in January 2026.
-The opening theme song is "Break off" performed by Super Dragon.
+It is produced by CompTown (in cooperation with Jumondou) and directed by Michio Fukuda, with Toshiaki Satō handling series composition, Takashi Kawashima and Ayumi Nishihata designing the characters, and Takafumi Wada composing the music.
+The series premiered from January 8 to March 26, 2026, on Tokyo MX and other networks.
+The opening theme song is "Break off", performed by Super Dragon, while the ending theme song is "You'll Be In My Heart 〜Sobani〜" performed by Azusa Tachibana as her character Alichey.
+Crunchyroll is streaming the series.
 Tropics Entertainment licensed the series in Southeast Asia.